mosetf/mosetf/README.md

 Hey there, I’m Stan.
-I like building Django backends, designing clean database schemas, and using data to solve problems that exist outside tutorials.
+I like building Django backends, designing clean database schemas and using data to solve problems that exist outside tutorials.
 On tougher days, I consider switching to farming.

-I specialize in Python, Django, and relational databases, with hands-on experience designing RESTful APIs, implementing JWT authentication with token rotation and blacklisting, and enforcing role-based access control.
+I specialize in Python, Django framework and relational databases, with hands-on experience designing RESTful APIs, implementing JWT authentication with token rotation and blacklisting, and enforcing role-based access control.
 I’m also exploring machine learning and data engineering, and I’m currently building an AI-powered crop yield prediction system to apply these skills in practice.

 **Core Expertise**
 - **Backend**: Django, Django REST Framework, custom user models, middleware, API security